toneloc/stable-channels/demo-script.md

 # Stable Channels Rust + LDK + just-in-time channels

-## 3 Actors / roles in this demo
+## Actors / roles in this demo

+There are three actors.
 Each actor runs a Lightning Development Kit (LDK) Lightning Node.

 Each actor remains self-custodial.

 1. **Exchange**: Lightning-enabled exchange, like Coinbase or Kraken.
 2. **User**: This self-custodial user wants the USD stability, also known as the Stable Receiver.